 - Furthermore, due to the policy's cost, some may purchase a lower coverage because the premium costs less.
 This could result in being underinsured.

 - Additionally, because multiple components are associated with whole life insurance policies, they can be more difficult and complex to secure and understand.
 Finding the best policy for your needs may take more time and research.

 - The savings account may not be the best investment for your money.
 There are far more productive and profitable ways to invest your money than through your life insurance plan.

 Whole life insurance is a good idea to secure if you are looking for an income replacement but also find value in having a forced savings component built into the policy.

-Bottom line: both types of policies will provide you and your family members with security, knowing that if you were to pass away they would be financially protected.
+Bottom line: both types of policies will provide you and your family with security, knowing that they would be financially protected if you were to pass away.

-However, if you are just looking for financial protection for your family members for a certain period of time, then term life insurance may be a better option.
+However, if you are just looking for financial protection for your family members for a certain period, then term life insurance may be a better option.

-Either way, it is always best to do your research and talk to professionals or friends and family members who have purchased a policy before.
+Either way, it is always best to research and talk to professionals, friends, and family members who have purchased a policy before.